radheshyam-stack/Livio-Crm/README.md

 # Livio PMS

-This repository contains the Livio CRM frontend and backend applications.
+This repository contains the Livio PMS frontend and backend applications.

 ## Structure